Doctor of Nursing Practice

 • Family-Individual Across the Lifespan

-The Family-Individual Across the Lifespan Clinical Track prepares graduates to provide primary care services for individuals and families (including children), focusing on prevention and the assessment, diagnosis and treatment of chronic illness and non-life-threatening acute conditions.
+The Family-Individual Across the Lifespan Clinical Track prepares graduates to provide primary care services for individuals and families (including children), focusing on prevention and the assessment, diagnosis and management of chronic illness and non-life-threatening acute conditions.
 (FIAL nurse practitioners are also known as family nurse practitioners.)
-This track includes specialized training in primary care of children and youth.
-View the DNP program curriculum, including the FIAL clinical track.
+This track includes specialized training in the primary care of children and youth.

 View Concentration Details

-The Post-Master’s Option prepares graduates for practice leadership in a variety of healthcare settings.
-The option is tailored to meet the needs of those who have earned a master’s degree in nursing.
+The Post-Master’s Option prepares graduates to advance their practice in a variety of healthcare settings.
+The option is tailored to meet the needs of those who have earned a master’s degree.
 This option utilizes an evidence-based approach to prepare graduates for their roles in healthcare systems that are increasingly complex and for new models of care delivery.

 Tuition & Fees